-Courses are sided for bu Courses provided at the UoA Math Courses provided for by the ORDINANCE Class Class Credits the Ordinance 1 JHS 1 SHS 1 SHS Constitution of Japan Constitution of Japan 0 0 0 2 Physical Education Physical Activity 1 0 0 1 Physical Activity 2 0 0 0 1 Communication in Foreign Introductory English 1 0 0 0 1 Languages Introductory English 2 0 0 0 1 Operation of information Company to a Literary 0 0 0 4 appliances Computer Literacy

-O: Required: UoA students must earn all 10 of the credits for the courses in this category to receive any of the teaching licenses.
+Courses provided for by the ORDINANCE Courses provided at the UoA Math Inform.
+Class Class Class Credits 1 JHS 1 SHS 1 SHS Constitution of Japan Constitution of Japan 0 0 0 2 , Physical Activity 1 0 0 0 1 Physical Activity 2 0 0 0 1 Communication in Foreign Introductory English 1 0 0 0 1 Languages Introductory English 2 0 0 0 1 Operation of information appliances Computer Literacy 0 0 0 4 O: Required: UoA students must earn all 10 of the credits for the courses in this category to receive any of the teaching licenses.